State Facts About Abortion: Texas

 - Public funding is available for abortion only in cases of life endangerment, rape or incest.

-- A woman must undergo an ultrasound before obtaining an abortion; the provider must show and describe the image to the woman.
-If the woman lives within 100 miles of an abortion provider she must obtain the ultrasound at least 24 hours before the abortion.
+- A patient must undergo an ultrasound at least 24 hours before obtaining an abortion; the provider must show and describe the image to the patient.